osixia/docker-mmc-mail/README.md

 docker-postfix-dovecot
 ======================

-A docker.io image to run Postfix and Dovecot
+A docker image to run Postfix and Dovecot